Mount names

 Nested namespace mounts

-A mount name can be relative to the context mount name.
+define mount names relative to this context.
 For example, when defined in a namespace:

 @mount('a.b.c')